DeepthiSudharsan/MLSA-Tutorial/README.md

 2. Once it is downloaded, extract the archive to your desired location.

 3. Add Visual Studio Code to your `%PATH%` by adding the Microsoft Visual Studio Code `bin` path to your `System Variables` in Environment Variables.
 </details>
+You can access more resources for getting started and customizing preferences on the [Visual Studio Code Docs](https://code.visualstudio.com/docs) section.

 ### Microsoft Power BI
 Power BI is an interactive data visualization software product developed by Microsoft with a primary focus on business intelligence.
 It is part of the Microsoft Power Platform.
 Power BI is a collection of software services, apps, and connectors that work together to turn unrelated sources of data into coherent, visually immersive, and interactive insights.
 Data may be input by reading directly from a database, webpage, or structured files such as spreadsheets, CSV, XML, and JSON.